 - Overview general view of all members in the current group.
 It shows the utilisation factors of the member as well as some other global analysis results such as natural frequency. - Summary (text only) input data and results summary in text only format.
 Before opening the summary result view, a dialog box is presented to filter the output. - Summary (with graphic) as Summary (text only), but with embedded graphic views. - Detailed result A tabular view to give detailed analysis results for each of the critical sections along the member, e,g, the moment, shear force, moment capacity and shear capacity etc. Notes: - Addi. dead Additional dead load which is equal to final dead load minus construction dead load. - 2.
 X Neutral axis position measured from the bottom of steel beam - 3.
 Weld thickness the throat thickness of welding, this thickness is calculated based on the equal shear strength of the welding and the steel beam web. - 4.
-Construction dead load deflection Deflection generated by construction dead loads which

-- are supported by steel beam only - 5.
-Additional dead load deflection deflection generated by additional dead load which are supported by the composite beam - 6.
+Construction dead load deflection Deflection generated by construction dead loads which are supported by steel beam only - Additional dead load deflection deflection generated by additional dead load which are supported by the composite beam - 6.
 Final live load deflection deflection generated by final live load which are supported by the composite beam - 7.
-Final total deflection the sum of Construction dead load deflection, additional dead load deflection and final live load deflection - Post-construction deflection it equals Final total deflection minus Construction dead load deflection - Mode shape the first mode shape of the beam which is used in calculating the beam frequency - Calculation procedures verbose A text output to show the calculation procedures similar to hand calculations.
-It is useful for checking why a member has failed etc. The calculation procedures verbose report the calculation procedures at all the critical sections. - Calculation procedures brief The calculation procedures brief report the calculation procedures at the critical sections where the utilization is critical. - Stud layout A tabular output to show stud layout.
+Final total deflection the sum of Construction dead load deflection, additional dead load deflection and final live load deflection - 8.
+Post-construction deflection it equals Final total deflection minus Construction dead load deflection - 9.
+Mode shape the first mode shape of the beam which is used in calculating the beam frequency - Calculation procedures A text output to show the calculation procedures similar to hand calculations.
+It is useful for checking why a member has failed etc. The calculation procedures are only available for construction stage analysis. - Stud layout A tabular output to show stud layout.
 If the stud layout is user defined, this will be the same as that defined at "Shear studs" page of member property wizard. - Transverse reinforcement A tabular output to give the layout of transverse reinforcement.
 A summary of transverse shear and resistance for the critical section is also presented in this output. - Web opening A tabular output to summarise the analysis of web openings.